 - Pupils understand that good maths skills are a necessary element of citizenship, and that studying maths and science can lead to a wide range of career choices - By the age of 14, every pupil is exposed to the world of work.
 This will include meeting a range of professionals from occupations which require maths and science qualifications, as well as highlighting the importance of maths to all jobs - The meetings with professionals will emphasise the opportunities created for young people who choose maths and science subjects at school and college.
-The school is aware of the need to do this for girls, in particular, who are statistically much more likely than boys to lack confidence in their own ability in maths and science and be put off studying those subjects at an early age - 5.7.7 The school will ensure that pupils study the core academic subjects at GCSE English, maths, science and encourage the uptake of the English Baccalaureate (EBacc).
+The school is aware of the need to do this for girls, in particular, who are statistically much more likely than boys to lack confidence in their own ability in maths and science and be put off studying those subjects at an early age - 5.7.7 The school will ensure that pupils have the opportunity to study the core academic subjects at GCSE English, maths, science, history or geography and a language the English Baccalaureate (EBacc).
 The school will support pupils to understand that these are the subjects which provide a sound basis for a variety of careers beyond the age of 16 and can also enrich pupils' studies and give them a broad general knowledge that will enable them to participate in and contribute to society. - 5.7.8 The school will make clear to pupils that if they do not achieve a grade 4 or better in GCSE maths and English by the end of key stage 4, they will be required to continue working towards this aim as part of their 16-19 study programme.
 For some pupils this can mean taking steppingstone qualifications to support them as they work towards a GCSE.
 There are exemptions for some students with Education, Health and Care plans who may not be able to take any of these qualifications, although all students must continue to study maths and English at an appropriate level.
-This is because of the vital importance and powerful labour market value of securing a good standard in maths and English.
+This is because of the vital importance and powerful labour market value of securing a good standard in maths and English. - 5.7.9 The Careers Leader will source and provide appropriate CPD opportunities for staff to ensure that staff are prepared and able to discuss and make appropriate links to Careers in all subject areas.